Close

 Processing Times by Visa Type

-Tourist visas are processed within 5-10 business days at most consulates, while business visas require 10-15 business days.
-Work permit applications typically take 30-45 days for initial processing, and student visas are completed in 15-20 business days.
+Tourist visas are processed within 5-10 business days at most consulates, while business visas require 5-15 business days.
+Work permit applications typically take up to 30 days for initial processing, and student visas are completed in 15-20 business days.
 Peak travel seasons (June-August and December-January) may extend processing times by an additional 3-5 days.
+Rush processing is available for an additional fee and typically takes 2-3 business days.

 Visa Fees and Payment Structure

-Standard tourist visa fees range from $30-$60 USD depending on nationality.
-Business visas cost $75-$150 USD, while work permits require fees of $200-$400 USD.
-Student visa processing fees are typically $100-$200 USD.
+Standard tourist visa fees start at 30 USD depending on nationality.
+Business visa fees vary by nationality and purpose of travel, while work permits require fees of 200-400 USD.
+Student visa processing fees are typically 100-200 USD.
 Expedited processing incurs additional charges of 50-75% of the base fee and reduces processing time by 3-5 business days.

 Application Locations and Methods